slmjld/slmjld/README.md

 ### Hi there 👋
+👯 I’m looking to collaborate on how to hack stuff...

 <!--
 **slmjld/slmjld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.